7 Best Eco-Friendly Toothpaste Brands: Zero Waste & Natural

 These zero waste toothpaste tablets come in compostable cornstarch pouches.
 Simply open the pouch, store the tablets in any reusable jar you have around the house, and toss the pouch in your compost bin.

-We Say: This is a great plastic-free alternative to conventional toothpastes.
 Unpaste tablets don't contain preservatives, SLS, sodium saccharin, artificial colors, aluminum, or nanoparticles.

 One of the main ingredients is microcrystalline cellulose.
 It did a fantastic job polishing my teeth to what Unpaste says is a “smooth post-dentist feeling”.

-You get 125 tablets per pack which is enough to last one person two months.
+You get 125 tablets per pack, which is enough to last one person two months.

 As with the Denttabs, I recommend opening the pack and storing the tablets in a reusable jar to keep them clean, dry, and fresh.